panchaBhuta/cmakeExampleExternalProjectAdd/README.md

 cmakeExampleExternalProjectAdd
 ==============================

 This repository contains implementation for downloading few external project's source at CMake's configure step rather than as part of the main build.
 These external project's are added using `ExternalProject_Add(...)`, which after downloading, configure's, build and installs them.

 At the time of creation of this project I am new to `cmake`.
-This project is meant as place holder for my learnings and observations which might help othersi by sharing it here.
+This project is meant as place holder for my learnings and observations which might help others by sharing it here.

 Any improvements or corrections in the `cmake` code are welcome.